 Every day more people continue to join the independent workforce.
 The reason isn’t far-fetched.
 Many professionals today are looking for more control over who they work for, their working hours, and earnings.
 If you are looking to be a self-employed accountant, scale your earnings and get all the perks of being your own boss, here are 8 tips to help you do so.

-All of your pressing questions, such as the distinctions between working for a company and working for yourself, the typical income for a self-employed accountant, and advice on how to start a freelance accounting practice, will be addressed in this guide.
+All of your pressing questions, such as the distinctions between working for a company and working for yourself, the typical income for a self-employed accountant, and advice on how to start a freelance accounting practice and quick tips to become a successful self employed accountant will be addressed in this guide.

 Who is a self-employed accountant?